ekwan/PyPlate/docs/source/users_guide/creating_objects.rst

 * If any operation would cause the volume of a well to exceed the maximum volume, a ``ValueError`` is raised.
 * The default plate type is a 96-well plate.
 * Plates can be created with any number of rows and columns.
-* Different row and column labels can be specified.
+* Arbitrary row and column labels can be specified.
 (Each label must be unique.)
 * Plates can be created with a make label to specify the manufacturer.

 Create a 96-well plate::